West African Vodún: Definition

 Vodún is a fragmented religion divided into "independent small cult units" devoted to particular spirits.
 Various sub-classifications of the religion have been suggested, but none have come to be regarded as definitive.

 As a tradition, Vodún is not doctrinal, with no orthodoxy, and no central text.
 It is amorphous and flexible, changing and adapting in different situations, and emphasising efficacy over dogma.
 It is open to ongoing revision, being eclectic and absorbing elements from many cultural backgrounds, including from other parts of Africa but also from Europe, Asia, and the Americas.
 West African religions commonly absorb elements from elsewhere regardless of their origin; in West Africa, many individuals draw upon African traditional religions, Christianity, and Islam simultaneously to deal with life's issues.

-In West Africa, vodúnsɛntó sometimes abandon their religion for forms of Christianity like Evangelical Protestantism, although there are also Christians who convert to Vodún.
+In West Africa, vodúnsɛntó sometimes abandon their religion for forms of Christianity such as Evangelical Protestantism, although there are also Christians who convert to Vodún.
 A common approach is for people to practice Christianity while also engaging in Vodún rituals, although there are also vodúnsɛntó who reject Christianity, deeming it incompatible with their tradition.